chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 ![offset issue with new record](https://i.imgur.com/rHcE98N.png)

-When using ***cursor-based*** pagination, a couple issues we come across are losing the concept of the total number of pages/results in the set, and the client can no longer jump to a specific page.
-Otherwise, ***cursor-based*** solutions tend to be more flexible and are the go-to option with rapidly changing data.
+***Cursor-based*** pagination also has pros and cons.
+A couple drawbacks are: losing the concept of the total number of pages/results in the set, and the client can no longer jump to a specific page.
+Otherwise, ***cursor-based*** solutions tend to be more flexible and are the go-to option with quickly changing data.

 If you'd like to learn more about the pros & cons of each approach, you should [read this blog post](https://slack.engineering/evolving-api-pagination-at-slack-1c1f644f8e12) written by the Slack development team.